 There are lots of people out there who feel just as overwhelmed as you.
 Many of those overwhelmed people are perfectly “normal,” they haven’t been dealt a crap hand by life, and still they are overwhelmed.
 It happens to people with stable jobs and good marriages.
 It also happens to people who aren’t living “the easy life.”
 Either way, you have lots of company.

 There is a program like what you’re looking for, and it is free.
 It’s run by a lady named Marla Cilley, but it’s definitely geared toward women.
 She gives a step-by-step, email-by-email-by-email approach to getting your home in order.
 Give FLYlady.net a look if you need that kind of guidance.

 I think Marla gives sound advice, but I can’t tolerate the number of emails, and I’m not particularly touchy-feely.
 If that’s not for you either, continue reading.

 You are not going to get it perfect, ever.
 No one does.
 Aim for good enough a majority of the time.

-Take a look at the yellow post-it note on my site.
-It is click-able and will take you to a weekly chore chart.
+Please take a look at the yellow post-it note on my site.
+(If you’re reading in email, click the title to get to the post on the site) It is clickable and will take you to a weekly chore chart.
 You don’t have to do it perfectly the first week.
 It’s also going to take longer than it should that first week because you’re working through all the time you haven’t been keeping up your home.
-Even if you don’t see massive progress the first week, you’re making a difference.
-It will become apparent over time.
+Even if you don’t see a lot of progress the first week, you’re making a difference.
+It will become much more apparent over time.